jrka/slclight/README.md

 2. In the folder, create a metadata.txt file with important information about the observing site and conditions.
 See example file.

-3. Place all calibration frames (bias, dark, flat)in a subfolder "calib"
+3. Place all calibration frames (bias, dark, flat) in a subfolder "calib"

 4. Place all sky frames in a subfolder "lights"

+5. Other subfolders shoudl be created automatically:
-5. Also create subfolders "final," "astrometry," and "photometry."
+"final," "astrometry," "photometry," and "skybrightness"

 ## Doing the processing